Normal Approximation in Large Network Models

 \end{sectheorem}

-The proof follows that of Theorem 2.1 in \cite{penrose2005normal} (PY).
-For completeness, we next restate its key elements using our notation.
+The proof largely follows that of Theorem 2.1 of \cite{penrose2005normal} (henceforth PY).
+We next present several auxiliary lemmas and provide the proof at the end of this subsection.

-\begin{secremark}[Related Literature] The fact that the proof essentially carries over to our setting is not obvious because there are a number of differences between our settings.
-First, our definition of exponential stabilization differs because, as discussed at the end of \autoref{simpleclt}, we only require invariance of node statistics to the removal of nodes outside the radius of stabilization, whereas PY demand invariance to removal and addition.
-However, it turns out the argument only requires invariance to removal; see \eqref{vjg3490y3} in the proof below.
-(In contrast, the de-Poissonization argument in \autoref{sdepois} will require more modification of their arguments).
-Second, PY's model has no random-utility shocks $\zeta_{ij}$, but adding these to the model turns out to have no effect on the argument.
-Third, they define $\bm{T}_{N_n}$ as a marked Poisson point process, which is equivalent to our representation because (1) our set of positions $\bm{X}_{N_n} = (X_i)_{i=1}^{N_n}$ has the same distribution as $\mathcal{P}_{nf}$, the Poisson point process on $\R^d$ with intensity function $nf(\cdot)$ \citep[][Proposition 1.5]{penrose2003}, and (2) the ``marks'' $Z_i$ associated with each $X_i$ are independent across nodes, each only potentially correlated with its own position $X_i$.\footnote{See e.g.\ \cite{last2017lectures} for the definition of a marked Poisson point process.} Fourth, PY consider the simpler case where $X_i \indep Z_i$ for each $i$ since this is sufficient for their applications.
+\begin{secremark} That PY's proof essentially carries over to our setting is perhaps not obvious due to several differences between the setups.
+First, the definitions of exponential stabilization differ since, as discussed in \autoref{srelit}, we only require invariance of node statistics to the removal of nodes outside the radius of stabilization, whereas PY demand invariance to removal and addition.
+Second, PY's model has no random-utility shocks $\zeta_{ij}$, but adding these to the model turns out to not affect the argument due to their high degree of independence.
+Third, PY define $\bm{T}_{N_n}$ as a marked Poisson point process,\footnote{See e.g.\ \cite{last2017lectures} for the definition of a marked Poisson point process.} which is equivalent to our representation because (a) our set of positions $\bm{X}_{N_n} = (X_i)_{i=1}^{N_n}$ has the same distribution as $\mathcal{P}_{nf}$, the Poisson point process on $\R^d$ with intensity function $nf(\cdot)$ \citep[][Proposition 1.5]{penrose2003}, and (b) the ``marks'' $Z_i$ associated with each $X_i$ are independent across nodes, each only potentially correlated with its own position $X_i$.
+Fourth, PY consider the simpler case where $X_i \indep Z_i$ for each $i$ since this is sufficient for their applications.
 We allow for dependence, but this turns out not to affect the argument.
 Finally, PY consider moments of the form